-Founded as a teacher’s college in 1899, Appalachian State University (ASU) became a part of the University of North Carolina system in 1971.
+Founded as a teacher’s college in 1899, Appalachian State University (ASU / App State) became a part of the UNC system in 1971.
 The university is home to about 17,000 undergraduate students.
 Many of them chose it due to its pretty Blue Ridge Mountains setting, long list of undergraduate majors, and of course, its affordable tuition.
 It’s located near Beech Mountain, Roan Mountain State Park, and the town of Stone Mountain.
 Appalachian State University was recently voted by Blue Ridge Outdoors readers to be the best college in the Blue Ridge Mountains for adventurers and lovers of the outdoors.
 Climbing is an extremely popular activity among ASU students.
-Many students take part in the outdoor excursions organized by the on-campus Wilderness Orientation Program.
+Many students take part in the outdoor excursions organized by the on-campus outdoor program called the Wilderness Orientation Program.

 3. University of North Carolina, Asheville

 Asheville, North Carolina

 Asheville is the UNC system’s only college with an official liberal arts designation.
 Potential students can be assured that this is a place that attracts those who love the arts and outdoor recreation while also preparing students academically.
 Ranked by The Princeton Review as the #1 school in America for “Making an Impact,” UNC Asheville takes full advantage of its natural surroundings.
 The local community is known for its outdoor adventure, night life, music scene, and artistic landscape.
 Students who love the outdoors can rent bicycles, kayaks, or other equipment from the on-campus Oudoor Programs.
 Or they can sign up for a cycling trip, kayaking clinic, or Outdoor Leadership Training event.

 4. University of Tennessee at Chattanooga